House of Breuberg

-The House of Breuberg is the name of a dynastic, franconian, noble family in Germany, descendants from the Lords of Lützelbach.
+The House of Breuberg is the name of a dynastic, Franconian, noble family in Germany, descendants from the Lords of Lützelbach.

 History

 Around the year 1050, the territory of Höchst detached itself from the March (territory) Umstadt, which had already been erected by the Imperial Abbey of Fulda in about 755.
-In order to protect their interests and territory the abbots of Fulda then used the noble lords Reiz von Lützelbach as bailiffs.
+In order to protect their interests and territory the abbots of Fulda then used the noble lords of Lützelbach as bailiffs, already holders of allods in the area.
 Ludwig of Lucelenbach is the first family member mentioned in 1115 followed by his descendant Wieknand, grandfather of the first Breuberg, Konrad I (Reiz von Lützelbach) confirmed in documents in 1160 and by his son Konrad again in 1189.

 Their ancestral castle was previously suspected to be near the Lützelbach Protestant Church.
 In 2001 a strong foundation was found during the excavation of pipe trenches at the Lützelbach cemetery, presumably a keep, which archaeologically supports this assumption.

 Konrad I and his descendants built Breuberg castle around 1200 and named themselves after it from then onwards.
-Thanks to the marriage of his son Eberhard I. von Breuberg to Mechtild (Elisabeth?) in 1239, one of the hereditary daughters of the imperial bailiff Gerlach II. von Büdingen, the family increased its power, properties and interests also to the Wetterau, where Konrad II. (builder of Frankenstein Castle), Arrois, Gerlach and Eberhard III successively held the office of imperial bailiff of the Wetterau.
+Thanks to the marriage of his son Eberhard I von Breuberg to Mechtild (Elisabeth?) in 1239, one of the hereditary daughters of the imperial bailiff Gerlach II von Büdingen, the family increased its power, properties and interests also to the Wetterau, where Konrad II (builder of Frankenstein Castle), Arrois, Gerlach and Eberhard III successively held the office of imperial bailiff of the Wetterau.
 All of them found their last resting place in the monastery Konradsdorf near Ortenberg, being donators and supervisors of the foundation.